-With an abundance of resources, cover, and food, the wildlife in this area is more than you will see in other spots along the Appalachian Trail.
+With an abundance of resources, cover, and food, the wildlife in this area is more than you will see in other spots along the Appalachian Trail and is a perfect place for birdwatching.
 With various lookout points, including benches and a suspended bridge, there are many places to watch wildlife in the area.

 How To Get There

 Your best option is to start at the entrance of County Road 517 (GPS 41.235754, -74.480451, view on our map).
 You can find about 20 parking spots alongside the road there.
 If you are too late in grabbing a spot there are a few other places to park — you can find on the below map provided by our partners at NYNJTC.

 Because this is a great walking section of the Appalachian Trail, it’s not a typical hiking trail, so you may need some different items.

 - Supportive Shoes, Like Sneakers: Because this isn’t a rigorous section of the Appalachian Trail, hiking boots are not required, but we do still suggest good supportive shoes.